thoughtspot/thoughtspot.github.io/_data-integrate/clients/use-jdbc-driver.md

 ThoughtSpot's ODBC connection relies on the <a href="https://www.simba.com/products/SEN/doc/Client-Server_user_guide/content/clientserver/configuringsimbaclientodbc/simbaclientodbcunix.htm">SimbaEngine
-X SDK</a> to connect via ODBC or JDBC to ThoughtSpot's remote data stores.
+X SDK</a> to connect through ODBC or JDBC to ThoughtSpot's remote data stores.
 The instructions on this page explain how to configure the JDBC driver.

 The ThoughtSpot JDBC driver is supplied by a `.jar` file you install on a